evocn/lambda/content/equipment.md

 Many masterpieces or artifacts are priceless, and are so rare that few people exist who could feasibly buy such a thing.

-**Load** of a weapon is calculated by the number of hands required to wield it.
+**Load** of a weapon is usually calculated by the number of hands required to wield it.
 1 Load for one hand, 2 Load for two hands.

 ---